 Movie buffs coming to Cleveland should visit A Christmas Story House.
 The nostalgia of this 80’s cult classic movie will all come rushing back when you step into the restored home of Ralphie Parker just as it was when filming the movie.

 Who needs the ocean when you’ve got Lake Erie?
 Edgewater Park has 9,000 feet of shoreline, swimming, boating, and fishing galore.
-This park is great to visit year-round.
-In the summer you can enjoy outdoor activities and in the winter you’ll be amazed by the natural ice formations on the lake.
+This park is a great addition to any itinerary, no matter what time of year you travel to Cleveland.
+In the summer, you can enjoy outdoor activities amid the sunny summertime weather, and in the winter, you’ll be amazed by the natural ice formations on the lake.

 Gallivanting through Edgewater Park, you can find countless photo ops, like the famous Cleveland sign and the city skyline.
 At the pier, meet local fishermen and fisherwomen.
-Come for the swimming and stay for the sunset by the pier.
+Come for the swimming and gather everyone up to stay for the sunset by the pier.

-The eastern side of the beach is home to the famous Whiskey Island Still and Eatery.
+The eastern side of one of Cleveland’s most popular beaches is home to the famous Whiskey Island Still and Eatery.
 Indulge in delicious beach food like flaky battered fish and onion rings.

 Playhouse Square gives Broadway a run for its money.
-Home to immaculately restored theaters in Cleveland’s colorful and historical Theater District, Playhouse Square hosts Broadway-level productions alongside local plays, concerts, and comedy shows.
+Home to immaculately restored theaters in Cleveland’s colorful and historic Theater District, Playhouse Square hosts Broadway-level productions alongside local plays, concerts, and comedy shows.

 If you want to keep the show going, stop at Hofbrauhaus Cleveland.
-This German-themed restaurant is inspired by Munich, and they’ve recreated the festive ambiance with German decor and music.
+This German-themed restaurant is inspired by the Munich original, and they’ve recreated the festive ambiance with German decor and music.
 You’ll have a blast drinking from your stein all night long!